mustafachyi/hono-compress/README.md

 ## Note

-This package is an experimental fork of `hono-compress` with modifications and additional features.
+This package is an experimental fork of `hono-compress` with modifications (mybe ?)

 ## License